2026 Handbook

 Youth Theme

 This division is for riders 18 and under.
-Exception to this is that ONE adult rider (over the age of 18) may ride with the youth riders.
-Rider’s age will be determined on January 1st of each year and they will remain that age for the competition year.
-All Youth riders under the age of 16 are required to wear a helmet while riding at any time during the event.
+The exception to this is that ONE adult rider (over the age of 18) may ride with the youth riders.
+Rider’s age will be determined on January 1st of each year, and they will remain that age for the competition year.
+All Youth riders under the age of 19 are required to wear a helmet while riding at any time during the event.

 This class allows you to showcase a specific theme.
 Your costumes, tack and music should blend to create a theme or story that is carried throughout your drill.